-Significant weight will be given to proposals within the settlement boundary that provide eco-homes such as Passivhaus or other similarly high energy efficiency standards.
+Support will be given to proposals within the settlement boundary that provide eco-homes such as Passivhaus or other similarly high energy efficiency standards.

-Build-to-rent proposals will also be encouraged, as will self-build.
+Build-to-rent proposals will also be supported, as will self-build.

 5.3 Affordable housing